-The financial statements of the year 2020 were approved by the Board of Directors on June 18, 2021.
-The shareholders will ratify the approval of the financial statements at the annual general meeting.
+The financial statements were approved and authorized for issue by the Directors on June 18, 2021.
+The shareholders will ratify the approval of the Financial statements at the annual general meeting.

 2. Summary of significant accounting policies

 2.1.
 Basis of presentation